Food with a Story

 Old-Fashioned Creamy Mustard Sauce

 The recipe for this creamy, zesty mustard has been in my family for as long as I can remember.
-It was served as an appetizer at every summer barbecue of my childhood to accompany cocktail hot dogs and crusty bread with summer sausage and aged cheddar.
-It was also frequently used as a welcome addition…
+Growing up, it appeared at every summer barbecue alongside cocktail hot dogs, crusty bread, summer sausage, and aged cheddar.
+At Easter, it made frequent appearances atop baked ham, adding a familiar, tangy touch to the holiday…

 Go To School Cookies